newrelic-experimental/newrelic-sketch-java/Publish.md

 * Run "./gradlew publish", which publishes to a Maven staging repo, because the "com.newrelic" group is configured to go to staging first.
 See
   [staging process](https://help.sonatype.com/repomanager2/staging-releases/staging-overview) for more info.
+  * The publish task must run with certain environment variables set.
+See next section for more info.
+  * The publish task also creates a local copy in the "build/artifactory" directory.
+To publish to local directory only, run "./gradlew publishMavenJavaPublicationToLocalRepository".
+The Sonatype environment variables are not needed for local publish.
+The GPG (GnuPG) signing environment variables are still required.
 * Log onto [Sonatype repository manager](https://oss.sonatype.org/index.html#stagingRepositories) using your Sonatype id.
 Then verify content of the staging repo.
 * If staging repo content appears good, "close" the repo to make it visible to test apps.